-So you’re looking for the best China China travel guide on the market.
+So you’re looking for the best China travel guide book on the market?
 One look at the travel section of your local bookstore and you’ll realize that competition in the guidebook business is fierce.
 The mistake that most people make is that they end up buying a guidebook based on name recognition (Lonely Planet, Frommer’s, etc.) without taking into account their individual needs for that trip.

 Before you buy your travel book take a moment to look over this China Travel Guide comparison chart – get even more details by clicking on the book title.

 |Disclosure: The following links to Amazon are affiliate links.
 If this guide is helpful, please consider using them.
 Thanks!|

 |ROUGH GUIDE||1008 pgs||1.8||Budget||Decent||RG Pricing|

 |FODOR’S SEE IT||448 pgs||1.2||Mid-Range||Helpful||Fodor’s Pricing|

 In addition to the Lonely Planet China guide, LP also offers updated guides for Beijing and Shanghai.
 The current edition of each of these books was published in 2017, which makes them relatively up-to-date.

 I like that they also publish an ebook version of their China guide which could cut down on the added packing weight.